interlab/Elk-Bookmarks/README.md

 ##Bookmarks ElkArte Version 1.0

 ##License
-ThisElkarte addon is released under a [BSD-3-Clause](http://opensource.org/licenses/BSD-3-Clause) license.
+This Elkarte addon is released under a [BSD-3-Clause](http://opensource.org/licenses/BSD-3-Clause) license.

 ##Introduction
 With this simple addon you can easily keep track of the topics that you like as bookmarks.
 Each user will have their own bookmark list enabling them to find the topics that they refer to often.